BicycleWalrus/sysdig-assignment/student-instructions.md

     &#128432; `Click the 'Vulnerabilities' Tab.` - An overview of Vulnerabilities and Policy findings appears.

     > We still have quite a few results, but let's see if there are any *exploitable* vulnerabilities.
-An **Exploit** indicates that there are known tools that attackers could use to leverage the vulnerability.
+An **Exploit** indicates there are known tools attackers could use to leverage the vulnerability.
 We need to squash these.

 0. From the Right Panel, select the **Has Exploit** filter.

-    &#128432; `Select the 'Has Exploit' filter button from the right panel, under 'Severity By'` - All non-exploitable vulnerabilities are removed, and only **CVE-2023-4863** remains.
+    &#128432; `Select the 'Has Exploit' filter button from the right panel, beneath 'Severity By'` - All non-exploitable vulnerabilities are removed, and only **CVE-2023-4863** remains.

     > This is a **High** severity vulnerability with a known exploit.
 Luckily, you'll also notice the wrench is highlighted under the **CVE Context** tab.
 This means the exploit is fixable!
 But what is **CVE-2023-4863** anyways?
 Let's take a look at the [National Vulnerability Database](https://nvd.nist.gov/vuln/detail/CVE-2023-4863)!
 CVE-2023-4863 is a critical heap buffer overflow vulnerability in **libwebp**, a widely used library for encoding and decoding WebP images.
 This flaw allows remote attackers to execute arbitrary code by enticing users to open specially crafted WebP images, potentially leading to system compromise.